High Occupancy Vehicle (HOV) Permit Issuance for Plug-in Electric Vehicles

 When can I use the HOV lanes?

-Registered owners of plug-in electric drive vehicles and certain qualified plug-in hybrid electric vehicles with a permit may use any HOV lane at all times of the day regardless of the number of passengers in the vehicle (including single-occupant vehicles).
+Registered owners of plug-in electric drive vehicles and certain qualified plug-in hybrid electric vehicles with a valid permit may use any HOV lane at all times of the day regardless of the number of passengers in the vehicle (including single-occupant vehicles).

 Where do I place the permit?

 The permit must be affixed on the rear of the vehicle in a visible position within 12 inches of the license plate, but not on the window.
+Note: A new permit may be placed over an existing one.

 Contact Information: